 Unfortunately, that was not the only time when our parents would overstep in their eagerness to see our children.
 My own parents are equally as guilty of disrespecting our boundaries when my children were babies.
 I’ve learnt enough from this to understand that boundaries aren’t a stop sign; they’re a map, and every family needs to be using the same one.
 But how do you set boundaries with in-laws when you have a new baby?
 How do you recognize how excited everyone is, while also anticipating your own needs?
 I asked my friend, psychologist Dr. Dara Bushman, to help us navigate this delicate situation.

 You don’t need to figure all of this out in one day.
-This is going to be a process that is ongoing for basically the next 18 years.
+Setting these boundaries with your in-laws is going to be a process that is ongoing for basically the next 18 years, maybe even longer.
 There will be disagreements, with everyone — including the baby, because they are highly picky and might hate one of their grandparents and then that grandparent might blame you for absolutely no reason.
 (It’s a baby, Janet.
 Maybe they don’t like your perfume.
 It’s not my fault!)

-As long as you and your partner are a team and show up for each other in these situations, you’ll get through it, and hopefully won’t end up posting an “AITA” thread on Reddit.
+As long as you and your partner are a team and show up for each other in these situations, and give yourselves grace when people (yourself included) are bound to change their minds, you’ll get through it, and hopefully won’t end up posting an “AITA” thread on Reddit.
 (Or in the JustNoMIL group.)